Artificial Neural Networks generated by Low Discrepancy Sequences: Introduction

 \section{Introduction}

 The average human brain has about $10^{11}$ nerve cells, where each of them may be connected to up to $10^4$ others.
 Yet, the complexity of artificial neural networks quite often is determined by fully connected sets of neurons.
-We therefore investigate algorithms for artificial neural networks that are linear in the number of neurons and explore their massively parallel implementation in hardware.
+Therefore, we investigate algorithms for artificial neural networks that are linear in the number of neurons and explore their massively parallel implementation in hardware.

-In order to reduce complexity, we motivate the principle of representing an artificial neural networks as paths instead of matrices in Sec.~\ref{Sec:ANN}.
-Rather than creating such sparse networks by importance sampling paths from a trained dense network, training may be much more efficient when considering artificial neural networks that are sparse from scratch as discussed in Sec.~\ref{Sec:SparseFromScratch}.
-Enumerating the paths of an artificial neural network using a deterministic low discrepancy sequence and exploiting its structural properties, leads to an efficient hardware implementation, whose advantages are detailed in Sec.~\ref{Sec:LDgraphs}.
-Initial numerical evidence to support the approach is reported in Sec.~\ref{Sec:Results} before drawing the conclusions.
+In order to reduce complexity, we motivate the principle of representing an artificial neural network by paths instead of matrices in Sect.~\ref{Sec:ANN}.
+Rather than creating such sparse networks by importance sampling paths from a trained dense network, training may be much more efficient when considering artificial neural networks that are sparse from scratch as discussed in Sect.~\ref{Sec:SparseFromScratch}.
+Enumerating the paths of an artificial neural network using a deterministic low discrepancy sequence and exploiting its structural properties, leads to an efficient hardware implementation, whose advantages are detailed in Sect.~\ref{Sec:LDgraphs}.
+Initial numerical evidence to support the approach is reported in Sect.~\ref{Sec:Results} before drawing the conclusions.
 A noteworthy result is that quasi-Monte Carlo methods enable a completely deterministic approach to artificial neural networks.